idearium/lodestar/README.md

 By default, Lodestar uses the `DOMAINS` environment variable for Route53 configuration.
 However, if you'd like to specify a domain that is different from the default in the composition, simply set the `LAUNCH_DOMAINS` variable in the Codefresh Composition variables popup, to override the default.

+### Debugging

+If you'd like to see all of the environment variables provided to Lodestar, set `DEBUG=true` and they'll be output to the console.

 ## Development

 The following documents how to get started developing the lodestar image.